 Yes!
 Yes!
 We understand!
 Some may be skeptical about your pet smiling at you, but we’re not; we know all about those smiles!
 Problem is, we veterinarians see the “dark” side of that flashy set of teeth a little too often, and if we leave it that way, it can be both “yucky” and painful – and even downright dangerous!

 Both animals and people need regular dental care.
 Surprisingly, though, while the need is the same, the problems are a little different.
 While humans tend to get cavities, our small animal patients are relatively immune to this process.
 Instead small animals are more prone to tartar (calculus) and plaque build up, which leads to gum disease, also known as periodontal disease.
-Periodontal disease in animals causes pain, foul breath, eventual loss of teeth, and can cause bacterial infections in internal organs, such as the heart and kidneys.
+Periodontal disease in animals causes pain, foul breath, eventual loss of teeth, and can cause bacterial infections in internal organs, such as the heart, liver and kidneys.

 Whether your pet is young or old, whether you have a dog, cat, or ferret, your pet’s dental care is of vital importance and we are here to help.
 We are fully trained and equipped to provide all of the following dentistry services: